jverzani/GoogleCharts.jl/README.md

 This package allows this to be done within `julia` by

-* mapping a `DataFrame` object into a Google DataTable
+* mapping a `DataFrame` object into a Google DataTable.

 * mapping a Dict of options into a JSON object of chart options

 * providing various constructors to make the type of chart

 * providing a `render` method to draw the chart (or charts) to an IOStream, a file or to a page in a local web browser.
+The `show` method will open the chart in the local web browser.

 A basic usage (see the test/ directory for more)